Equity Research vs Investment Banking

 Which career is a better fit?

-When looking at a career in the capital markets it’s important to understand if you’re a better for investment banking or equity research.
+When looking at a career in the capital markets it’s important to understand if you’re a better fit for investment banking or equity research.
 Both offer excellent work experience and great pay, but choosing one over the other really comes down to personality more than anything else.
 This guide will break down the key differences between equity research vs investment banking.

 Typically, the work in equity research requires: